bruvellu/terebratalia-wnts/wnt.md

 These genes are expressed throughout embryogenesis but undergo significant upregulation during axial elongation.
 At this stage, Frizzled domains occupy broad regions across the body while Wnt domains are narrower and distributed in partially-overlapping patches; antagonists are mostly restricted to the anterior end.
 Based on their combinatorial expression, we identify a series of unique transcriptional subregions along the anteroposterior axis that coincide with the different morphological subdivisions of the brachiopod larval body.
-When comparing these data across the phylogeny, we find that the expression of Frizzled genes is relatively conserved, whereas the expression of Wnt genes is more variable.
+When comparing these data across the animal phylogeny, we find that the expression of Frizzled genes is relatively conserved, whereas the expression of Wnt genes is more variable.

 **Conclusions:**
 Our results suggest that the differential activation of Wnt signaling pathways may play a role in regionalizing the anteroposterior axis of brachiopod larvae.